Tatkal scheme: Fraud prevention

 Misuse of this scheme led the Ministry of Railways to change the timing of Tatkal booking in June 2015.
 All types of ticketing agents including IRCTC agents will now be debarred from booking non-Tatkal tickets for 30 minutes from the opening of bookings, that is from 8 am to 8.30 AM for general classes, from 10 AM onwards for Tatkal AC classes, and from 11 AM onwards for Tatkal non-AC classes.
+The system is prone to exploitation.